synw/django-mqueue/README.md

 Events queue application for Django.
 Features:

 - **Monitor models**: models can be registered to autogenerate events on create/update/delete actions
-- **Query events** from the frontend: a Graphql api is available to retrieve events
 - **Export events**: save events to Redis or send them over websockets

 Example: